Deontay Wilder vs. Dominic Breazeale: The fight

 Breazeale was knocked out in the first round with 43 seconds left in the first round.
 Wilder caught him with a powerful right which sent Breazeale flat on his back and unable to continue with the referee waving off the contest after reaching the ten count.

 This marked his second ever professional loss.

+Reception

+It was the highest-viewed Showtime boxing event of the year.
+Live viewership was recorded at 886,000 viewers.
+When accounting for all viewing platforms, including live broadcasts, on-demand initial replays, and live streaming, the total viewership reached 1,100,000.